opulo-inc/ohai/docs/feeder8/peel-motor/index.md

+---
+zoduki: true
+---

 # Peel Motor Assembly

+### Materials

 This section will guide the reader on how to properly glue the `worm-gear` onto the shaft of a `peel-motor` to create `peel-motor-asm`.

-## Materials

 * `LOCTITE 435`
 * `worm-gear`